-To gather a collective representation of Birmingham, Coventry and Solihull's urban forest across both public and private land, a series of i-Tree Eco plot-based assessments was undertaken.
-1,000 randomly allocated plots of 0.04ha (400m2) were surveyed (450 in Birmingham, 250 in Coventry and 300 in Solihull) which equates to 1 plot every 54.5 ha.
+To gather a collective representation of Solihull's urban forest across both public and private land, an i-Tree Eco plot-based assessment was undertaken.
+300 randomly allocated plots of 0.04ha (400m2) were surveyed in Solihull.
+This equates to 1 plot every 59.4ha.

-The field data was submitted to the i-Tree server which, combined with local hourly pollution and meteorological data, calculates outputs, some of which are listed in Table 3 below.
+The field data was submitted to the i-Tree server which, combined with local hourly pollution and meteorological data, calculates outputs, some of which are listed in Table 2 below.
 There are in excess of 100 reports that can be generated by i-Tree Eco and not all are listed here or referenced in this report.
-As part of this project the West Midlands Combined Authority's constituent Council's tree management teams were provided training in how to use the i-Tree tool and therefore will be able to access all available reports.
+As part of this project Solihull Metropolitan Borough Council's tree management team were provided training in how to use the i-Tree tool and therefore will be able to access all available reports.

-Structure and Composition

-Ecosystem Services

-Structural and Functional Values

-Additional Information Species diversity; Tree canopy cover; Age class; Leaf area; Ground cover types; % leaf area by species.

-Air pollution removal by trees for NO2, SO2, and PM{2.5}; % of total air pollution removed by trees; Current carbon storage; Carbon sequestration; Stormwater attenuation.

-Replacement cost (£); Carbon storage value (£); Carbon sequestration value (£); Pollution removal value (£).

-Potential insect and disease impacts; Oxygen production; Forest food production; UV Screening values.
+Structure and Composition Species diversity; Tree canopy cover; Age class; Leaf area; Ground cover types; % leaf area by species.
+Ecosystem Services Air pollution removal by trees for NO 2 , SO 2 , and PM {2.5} ; % of total air pollution removed by trees; Current carbon storage; Carbon sequestration; Stormwater attenuation.
+Structural and Functional Values Replacement cost (£); Carbon storage value (£); Carbon sequestration value (£); Pollution removal value (£).
+Additional Information Potential insect and disease impacts; Oxygen production; Forest food production; UV Screening values.
+1 Table 2: Study outputs